Evans-Wanguba/flexpay-api/README.md

 **Introduction**

-This package seeks to help php developers implement the various Mpesa APIs without much hustle.
+This is a non-official PHP package for handling Flexpay Lipa Polepole API.
 It is based on the REST API whose documentation is available on https://www.flexpay.co.ke/flexpay-api-documentation.

 **Installation using composer**<br>
 `composer require evans-wanguba/flexpay-api`<br>